-Restricted Stock and Incentive Stock Awards Under the 2000 Plan, the Company adopted a restricted stock plan in 2006.
-Eligible employees are granted restricted stock that generally vests over four years from the date of grant.
+Restricted Stock and Incentive Stock Beginning in 2006 the Company adopted a restricted stock program.
+As provided for under the 2011 and 2000 Plans, eligible employees are granted restricted stock that generally vests over four years from the date of grant.
 Under the Directors Plan, restricted stock awards vest one year from the date of grant.

-In addition, the Company has issued incentive stock awards to eligible employees that vest upon attainment of certain cumulative three year performance goals.
-The incentive stock awards included in the table below represent the number of shares that may ultimately vest.
-As of March 31, 2011, based on the Company's performance, we estimate that these stock awards will vest and have recorded compensation expense accordingly.
+In addition, the Company has issued incentive stock awards to eligible employees that vest upon attainment of certain cumulative three-year performance goals.
+The incentive stock awards included in the table below represent the number of shares that may vest if the performance targets are met.
+As of June 30, 2011, based on the Company's performance, we estimate that these stock awards will vest and have recorded compensation expense accordingly.
 If our estimate of the number of these stock awards expected to vest changes in a future accounting period, compensation expense could be reduced or increased and will be recognized over the remaining vesting period.